taylorj8/pytch-tutorials/debugger/tutorial.md

 ![Screenshot](breakpoint.png)

-Look down at the debug panel.
+Look at the debug sidebar.
 One of the alien cards is glowing red - this is the alien you just clicked on.
 You are able to see all of its variables, including the `game_over` variable.
 However, the `game_over` you want to change is the global one, so it shouldn't show up as a local variable!
 This is the source of the bug - just like `lives` and `score`, `game_over` is a global variable, so in order to modify it, we need to use the `global` keyword.
 This is why the game doesn't end when you run out of lives - the code is modifying a local variable instead of the global one.

 ![Screenshot](highlighted_card.png)